 However, this breed might also need to start in a puppy kindergarten to get comfortable with people and other dogs.

 Belgian Shepherd (Malinois)

 Belgian Shepherds or Malinois are herding dogs that often work at police and military.
 You need to handle athletic dogs (such as Dobermans) to take care of this breed.
 With high energy and exercise needs, they need to have physical activities like running, hiking, and biking.
-If you’re planning to adopt Belgian shepherds as your Doberman partner, introducing these two breeds as pups are preferred.
+If you’re planning to adopt Belgian shepherds as your Doberman partner, introducing these two breeds as pups is preferred.

 Another great candidate for a Doberman partner is the Alaskan Malamute.
 It is one of the oldest dog breeds and is known for its strength and stamina.
 Like Dobermans, the Alaskan Malamute has high sensitivity and is affectionate with other family members.